brunoarnuti/HaskellMusic/README.md

 # Generate Music with Haskell: Hans Zimmer Inspired Soundtracks 🎶

-This Haskell code generates soundtracks, replicating the style of Hans Zimmer, specifically targeting the Pirates of the Caribbean theme "One Day".
+This Haskell code generates music.
 This code is an excellent example of how one can represent musical notes and melodies programmatically and generate audio files using functional programming.

 ## Understanding the Code